 The Michigan Court of Appeals has recently ruled that Michigan’s mandatory sentencing statute requiring a life sentence for a juvenile convicted of first-degree murder is unconstitutional.
 The Court follows the case of Miller v.
 Alabama, which held that state statutes requiring life sentences for a juvenile violate the Eighth Amendment’s ban on cruel and unusual punishment.
 Raymond Carp was convicted of first-degree murder when he was 15 years old.
 In People v.
 Carp, the Court had written a 40-page opinion in which they declared the statute unconstitutional under Miller; however, they refused to remand the defendant’s case for resentencing.
 The Court stated that Miller is a procedural rule change rather than a substantive rule change and that it does not meet any criteria that would allow it to be applied retroactively.
 Judge Michael Talbot has urged the Legislature to rework the juvenile sentencing to abide by Miller.
 Still, he finds it unacceptable to remand cases to the trial courts for resentencing in the interim.

-The new standards for trial courts to follow when sentencing juveniles convicted of first degree murder are as follows (this applies when a court is considering a juvenile mandatory life sentence or something less than life):
+The new standards for trial courts to follow when sentencing juveniles convicted of first-degree murder are as follows (this applies when a court is considering a juvenile mandatory life sentence or something less than life):